dsu/java-tasks/README.md

 * The output is a net profit for all the years.
 * The cost of adding a transaction is 0.39% of value of the transaction or 3 PLN when the calculated cost is less than 3 PLN.
 * The transaction cost should be substracted from the total profit.
 * When there is more that one buy transaction, when you sell the same instrument you should follow the [FIFO](https://bossa.pl/edukacja/podatek-gieldowy/metoda-fifo) rule.
+Make sure that you understand what it is before your start coding.

 ### Example input: